ba424/optimisationUROP/README.md

 1. Download the files as a zip folder.
 2. Copy the folder into `htdocs` within the `xampp` folder in your Local Disk.
 3. Click "Start" on the Apache module in the XAMPP Control Panel.
-4. Copy the file path to the `welcome.php` page into a web broswer using the following format: http://localhost/_filepath_in_htdocs_/welcome.php.
+4. Copy the file path to the `welcome.php` page into a web broswer using the following format: http://localhost/_Demo_/welcome.php where _Demo_ is the filepath to `welcome.php` from the folder `htdocs`.
 5. Follow the instructutions and proceed with the application.

 ## Miscellaneous
 The `Archive` folder includes previous copies of files for testing and reference purposes.
 The `Pictures` folder includes the images used in the front-end in the prgram.

 ## References
-[1] Chan, L. et al. (2022) ‘Investigating positive and negative qualities of human-in-the-loop optimization for designing interaction techniques’, CHI Conference on Human Factors in Computing Systems [Preprint]. doi:10.1145/3491102.3501850.
+1. Chan, L. et al. (2022) ‘Investigating positive and negative qualities of human-in-the-loop optimization for designing interaction techniques’, CHI Conference on Human Factors in Computing Systems [Preprint]. doi:10.1145/3491102.3501850.
-[2] Y. -C. Liao et al., "Interaction Design With Multi-Objective Bayesian Optimization," in IEEE Pervasive Computing, vol. 22, no. 1, pp. 29-38, 1 Jan.-March 2023, doi: 10.1109/MPRV.2022.3230597.
+2. Y. -C. Liao et al., "Interaction Design With Multi-Objective Bayesian Optimization," in IEEE Pervasive Computing, vol. 22, no. 1, pp. 29-38, 1 Jan.-March 2023, doi: 10.1109/MPRV.2022.3230597.
-[3] Mo, G. D3MOBO, GitHub.
+3. Mo, G. D3MOBO, GitHub.
 Available at: https://github.com/georgemo535/D3MOBO.